typedb/typedb/grakn-test/test-snb/README.md

 3. Compile and generate a fat-JAR using Maven: `cd /path/to/snb-ldbc-datagen && mvn clean compile assembly:single`

 ## Running The Validation
+The following steps outlines generating, loading, and validating data with the "validation dataset".
+Currently, it is not possible to validate other datasets such as the `SF*` dataset.
-1. Load the validation data set and perform data verification: `cd $GRAKN_HOME && ./scripts/jenkins.sh test-snb`
+1. If you want to do all the steps (generate an initial dataset, loading the data into Grakn, and performing the validation)at once: `cd $GRAKN_HOME && ./scripts/jenkins.sh test-snb`
-2. Load the `SF1` dataset: `cd $GRAKN_HOME && ./scripts/load.sh test-snb gen SF1`
+2. If you want to load the validation dataset only: `cd $GRAKN_HOME && ./scripts/load.sh test-snb`
-3. Perform validation only: `cd $GRAKN_HOME && ./scripts/validate.sh test-snb`
+3. If you want to perform only the validation step on the validation dataset: `cd $GRAKN_HOME && ./scripts/validate.sh test-snb`

+The following steps outlines generating the `SF*` dataset:
+1. `cd $GRAKN_HOME && ./scripts/load.sh test-snb gen SF1`